 Address: 4901 50 St, Leduc, AB T9E 7H8

 Last but not least is Rural Routes Brewing Company, which is actually located in Leduc, near Edmonton’s airport.
-So whether you’re a local looking for one of the top breweries in Edmonton or wanting to enjoy an extra-special stopover, this is a great place to visit.
+So whether you’re a local looking for one of the top breweries in Edmonton or want to enjoy an extra-special stopover, this is a great place to visit.
 With an ever-changing lineup of fantastic beers, as well as beautiful can designs, this place is wonderful.
 Some popular options include Sunshine, lollipops, and Rainbows IPA (bursting with grapefruit, pineapple, and orange flavours), Amaretto No Regretto (a smooth, tart ale with lemon and amaretto flavour), Subjective Stonefruit (a West Coast Pale Ale brewed with peach and apricot), and It’s Pronounced Chow-Dah (a NEIPA with strong notes of pineapple and guava).
 On a hot summer day, you may also want to taste their All Pink Everything, a pink lemonade Radler that just goes so well with the sun.
 In addition to their tasty beer, they also serve up some delicious food, made with home-grown, locally-sourced dishes.
 Gawking at the menu, we’re really eyeing their Pork Belly Bhan Mi, which features soy-braised pork belly, garlic mayo, shredded lettuce, pickled carrots, cucumbers, and chili crunch on a cobs baguette.

 Want More Beer and Things to Do?